-Before Election Day, call the Supervisor of Elections office to change your address over the telephone and find your new precinct and polling location.
-On Election Day, call our office to find your new polling location; you can change your address at the new polling place.
+No!
+Call the Supervisor of Elections Office to change your address over the telephone and find your new precinct and polling location.
 It is a felony to vote in a precinct in which you do not live.

 13. If it is not convenient to go to the polls for an election, how can I vote?